lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

     :name: portal-105-5-3
     :alt: The screenshot showing the single cutout.

-    Figure 3: The screenshot resulting from executing the seach above, with the cutout centered on the image center on the upper left.
+    Figure 3: The screenshot resulting from executing the search above, with the cutout centered on the image center on the upper left.

 Examine the upper left-hand panel of your screen showing the cutout of the image, centered on the coordinates entered in Step 1.
 At this point, it is possible to return the full image by clicking on the scissors, and clicking on "Show Full Image".